-The rapid uptake of personal fitness trackers such as the Microsoft Band, the various Fitbit devices and even simple pedometers indicates that many of us are quite interested in using technology to improve our health.
+The rapid uptake of personal fitness trackers such as the Microsoft Band, the various Fitbit devices and even simple pedometers indicates that many people are quite interested in using technology to improve their health.
 Equally, the huge number of apps to help people track and log things like diet, exercise and sleep, even if they don’t wear a tracker, shows that there is an enormous market for consumer health and fitness tech.

 The professional healthcare industry is making huge advances in terms of the tech it uses, for instance Medipro EMR systems.
 The new found capabilities we are already adopting to take better care of ourselves at home could mean we are set for a noticeable improvement in overall health as this kind of technology progresses.